Melrose Place season 7

 The seventh and final season of Melrose Place, an American television series, premiered on Fox on July 27, 1998.
 The series finale aired on May 24, 1999, after 35 episodes.

-The season was co-produced by Heather Locklear and Antoinette Stella, coordinating procure Robert Del Valle, supervising producer Peter Dunne, and executive producers Aaron Spelling, E. Duke Vincent, Carol Mendelsohn and Charles Pratt, Jr.
+The season was co-produced by Heather Locklear and Antoinette Stella, coordinating producer Robert Del Valle, supervising producer Peter Dunne, and executive producers Aaron Spelling, E. Duke Vincent, Carol Mendelsohn and Charles Pratt, Jr.

 The season was released on DVD as two-volume box sets under the title of Melrose Place – The Seventh and Final Season: Volumes One and Two on July 31, 2012, by Paramount Home Video.